-- AM Kindergarten Drop-off is the West Gym by the circle parking lot on Burnt Hill Road from 9:20 am to 9:30 am when staff is present. - PM Kindergarten Drop-off is the West Gym by the circle parking lot on Burnt Hill Road from 1:10 pm to 1:15 pm when staff is present. - Grades 1 and 2 Drop-off is the East Gym by the main parking lot from 9:20 am to 9:30 am when staff is present.
+- AM Kindergarten Drop-off is the West Gym by the circle parking lot on Burnt Hill Road from 9:20 am to 9:30 am when staff is present. - PM Kindergarten Drop-off follows behind the buses in the main entrance driveway between 1:10 pm to 1:15 pm when staff is present.
+Students enter the building at the West Entrance. - Grades 1 and 2 Drop-off is the East Gym by the main parking lot from 9:20 am to 9:30 am when staff is present.
 If you are the parent of multiple grade level students Please choose the drop off site that works best for your family.
-It is not expected that you drive to multiple sites to drop off your children. - Cars are not permitted in the bus lanes in front of the school between 9:00 and 9:30 am as this creates a traffic and safety hazard for students during arrival.

-• Do not park in drop off lanes or fire lane lanes.
+It is not expected that you drive to multiple sites to drop off your children. - Cars are not permitted in the bus lanes in front of the school between 9:00 and 9:40 am as this creates a traffic and safety hazard for students during arrival.
+Please do not pass a bus that is loading/unloading children at any time. - Do not park in drop off lanes or fire lane lanes.